mostafa/xk6-kafka/docs/readers.md

 }
 ```

-_All the parameters are named following the camelCase notation style_
+All the parameters are named following the camelCase notation style.

 ---